PeerChristensen/newSite/content/home/about.md

 # About me

-I'm a data scientist based in Copenhagen working on exciting and diverse projects involving predictive analytics, segmentation and data visualisation.
+I'm a data scientist based in Copenhagen working on exciting and diverse projects involving predictive analytics and natural language processing

 I have a background in cognitive science investigating human behaviour and cognition.
 Recently, I've explored speech and gesture processing across languages with diverging spatial metaphors.